alx-askw/music-interface/DoD.md

 - Conditional rendering;
   - Should lyrics displayed (toggle or if no present then the space isn't used)
 - Add API for being able to control app from 3rd party rather than just request song information
+- Perhaps overhaul backend - this app won't be hosted, so middleware services will have to be created for communicated with hosted services (making requests to the app is currently just on local host)